-Our approach enables further statistical and applied research on such topics, with many open questions, including: Given a distribution of distance, how can the limit distributions be used to simultaneously sample routes and travel time to retrieve back network dynamics mimicking that of the initial input?
-How to pool route variances to construct an efficient test statistic for difference of percolation regimes, i.e.~travel times?
-How to efficiently test the hypothesis that travel time on a route is faster and/or less variable than on an alternative route?
+Our approach enables further statistical and applied research on such topics, with many open questions, including: Given a distribution of distance, how can the limit distributions be used to simultaneously sample routes and travel time to retrieve network dynamics mimicking that of the initial input?
+How can multiple route variances be pooled to construct an efficient test statistic for the difference of percolation regimes, i.e.~travel times?
+How can the hypothesis that travel time on a route is faster and/or less variable than on another route be tested efficiently?